2025 Polestar 4 First Drive: Can A Rear Window (Or Lack Thereof) Entirely Ruin A Car?

 Before hopping into the 4 in Madrid traffic, Polestar reps also made sure to brief us journalists about how, exactly, the new digital rearview camera works.
 In this case, Polestar signed on Gentex, a mirror-camera system company that sold the first generation of its technology to many OEMs that installed it in over 125 models over the past few years.
 The Polestar 4 represents the second-gen camera's first application in a production vehicle, with a 2.5-megapixel resolution on a 1920x1280 pixel screen that can crop to improve specific viewing angles.

-Unlike the Gentex systems on other cars, however–which, when turned off, then turn back into, you know, a real mirror–in this case if the camera or screen potentially stops working, the 4 leaves the driver with a complete rearward blind spot.
+Unlike the Gentex systems on other cars, however–which, when turned off, then turn back into a real mirror with a view out of the rear window–in this case if the camera or screen potentially stops working, the 4 leaves the driver with a complete blind spot of the road behind them (though it'll give a glimpse of those in the back seat, at least).
 That obviously raises questions about Polestar's strategy if the hardware or software glitches, and if the camera gets blocked or dirty.
 For an automotive journalist already accustomed to digital rearview mirrors, the decision seems questionable enough.
 But what about for potential Polestar 4 buyers who have never used one before and drop into a "Space" retail location for a test drive?

 Trading a rear window for additional space